grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 ### Adding Kubernetes metadata to Prometheus metrics

 `otelcol.processor.k8sattributes` adds metadata to metrics signals in the form of resource attributes.
-In order to display the metadata as labels of Prometheus metrics, the OTLP attributes need to be converted from resource attributes to datapoint attributes.
+To display the metadata as labels of Prometheus metrics, the OTLP attributes must be converted from resource attributes to datapoint attributes.
 One way to do this is by using an `otelcol.processor.transform` component.